 Your Child’s First Visit

 We appreciate the trust you have placed in us in caring for your child’s dental health.
 You will notice many changes in your child’s mouth during their early development years.
-It’s so important that they have a positive dental experience that will remain with them for the rest of their lives.
+It’s so important that they have a positive first dental experience that will remain with them for the rest of their lives.
 Ensuring their dental visits are positive and happy experiences is a priority for us at bc dental.

 Our Oral Health Therapists are highly competent in children’s dentistry and have a warm, friendly and caring manner that makes visiting the dentist an enjoyable experience.

 When you book your child in for a dental check-up they will initially be seen by our Oral Health Therapist (who has a BA degree in oral health) as well as one of the dentists.
-Oral Health Therapists are specially trained to attend to the dental needs of children and are skilled at putting children at ease and helping them to feel comfortable at the dentist.
+Oral Health Therapists are specially trained to attend to the dental needs of children and are skilled at putting children at ease and helping them to feel comfortable.
 They educate children and their parents about preventative care and motivate children to look after their teeth.
 Primarily working with pre-school, primary and secondary school patients, they work under the direct supervision of our dentists to provide your child with the very best care.
 Our Oral Health Therapist can take x-rays, clean and polish teeth, fill cavities, apply fissure sealants and take dental impressions for mouth guards.
-Any complex dental concerns like severe decay, toothache or dental trauma is referred to our team of dentists.
+Any complex dental concerns like severe decay, toothache or dental trauma are referred to our team of dentists.

 Your child’s First Visit

-It is important that your child’s first visit to the dentist is early rather than waiting for problems to occur.
+It is important that your child’s first visit to the dentist is early, rather than waiting for problems to occur.
 The ADA recommends that annual visits to the dentist start at 6 months of age.
 At 6 months we are able to check for any abnormalities, but more importantly we can advise you on ideal diet requirements and good habits to help avoid the need for your child to ever have fillings!

 Children who have regular preventative care visits and are comfortable with visiting the dentist tend to have fewer problems and are less likely to be afraid of dental treatments.
 Treat the appointment as an ordinary event rather than making a big deal of it.
 There are many children’s books that describe a dental visit and we recommend you read one before the visit to help prepare your child before they arrive.

 It can be helpful sometimes to place your child on your lap instead of in the chair for their dental check.
-It’s common for very young children not to let the dentist look at their teeth on the first visit, remaining positive and taking time is key.
+It’s common for very young children not to let the dentist look at their teeth on the first visit, so remaining positive and taking time is key.
 It’s also important not to let your fears or phobias affect them.

 During your child’s first visit the dentist may: